 Owning and operating a winery in the U.S. has many benefits, ranging from flexibility in production to direct-to-consumer shipping to the potential for agricultural tax benefits to helping to build community.
 While starting a winery can be challenging and expensive, the business can provide significant long-term benefits for those passionate about making wine and building a brand.

-Lindsey Zahn P.C. is a firm that focuses on alcohol beverage law and has represented a multitude of clients before the TTB, ranging from wineries to breweries to distilleries to importers to wholesalers and beyond.
+Lindsey Zahn P.C. is a firm that focuses on alcohol beverage law and has represented a multitude of clients before the Alcohol and Tobacco Tax and Trade Bureau (“TTB“), ranging from wineries to breweries to distilleries to importers to wholesalers and beyond.
 The firm has experience working on applications for startups to multinational conglomerates and with drafting brand new permit applications as well as drafting amendments.
 Our experience also extends to labeling, formulations, excise taxes, trade practices, and beyond.

 Contact Lindsey Zahn P.C. to schedule an introductory meeting to discuss your needs and products and to learn more about how we can help: info@zahnlawpc.com or (929) ZAHNLAW (929-924-6529).